 If you’re looking for maximum security, implant dentures are your best option.
 Dental implants are tiny titanium posts that get placed directly in the jawbone to support and stabilize your dentures.
 Dental implants also prevent the deterioration of your jawbone, which is caused by missing teeth.
 Once your implants are in place, you can simply click your dentures in and out of your mouth for the most secure and functional restoration.

 As you may know, missing multiple teeth can make life difficult.
 Without all your pearly whites, you’ll likely struggle to eat, speak, and even smile confidently.
 Thankfully, dentures are a life-changing restoration that can drastically improve everyday living.
 By filling the gaps in your smile, they offer many benefits for patients who choose to get them.
 If you’d like to learn more about these perks, just keep reading or call our office for details.Read More

 For many people, the most immediate response to tooth loss is a low mood.
 After all, a broken smile’s look can reduce your self-esteem, leading to sadness and depression.
 From there, it’s easy to retreat from social activity due to diminished confidence and insecurity.

 When you lack some of your teeth, it’s more difficult to speak.
-That’s only natural — you need all your pearly whites to pronounce words correctly.
-If your tongue can’t touch the right ones, you’ll end up lisping or worse.
+That’s only natural, as you need all your pearly whites to pronounce words correctly.
+If your tongue can’t touch the right ones, you’ll end up with a lisp or worse.

 It’s a good thing, then, that dentures act as replacement teeth.
 In doing so, they allow you to enunciate more clearly than you could otherwise.
 All it takes is a short adjustment period, and you’ll be ready to speak naturally and effectively.